 Neuropsychology treats and assesses the structure and functions of the brain as they relate to specific psychological processes and behaviours, such as memory and cognitive abilities.
-Neuropsychologists work with patients on a range of neurological issues including epilepsy, Alzheimer's and Parkinson's Disease and stroke.
+Neuropsychologists work with patients on various neurological issues including epilepsy, Parkinson's disease, head injuries and stroke.

 We conduct cognitive assessments that describe your strengths and weaknesses in your memory and thinking abilities.
 It can identify problems that are linked to your particular neurological condition.
 This can help in deciding a diagnosis, deciding on a proper therapy or surgery and identifying strategies to help you cope with your difficulties.

-A neuropsychological assessment takes the better part of a day, with a lunch break and any other breaks as needed during the day.
-A follow-up appointment, to discuss the results of the assessment, is typically half an hour to 45 minutes.
-We can do this by telephone if you prefer.
+A neuropsychological assessment takes the better part of a day, with a lunch break and any other breaks as needed.
+A follow-up appointment, to discuss the assessment results, is typically 30 to 45 minutes.
+We can do this by telephone or videoconferencing if you prefer.